biopet/seqstat/README.md

 A file from SeqStat will validate the input files.
 If aggregation values can not be regenerated the file is considered corrupt.
-This should only happen when the user will edit the seqstat file manual.
+This should only happen when the user will edit the seqstat file manually.